baoh13/power-positions-service/README.md

 ```

-**What the script does:**
-1. Installs prerequisites (Chocolatey, Docker Desktop, Minikube, kubectl, Helm)
+**The script will automatically:**

+✅ Verify/install Chocolatey (if needed)
+✅ Verify/install Docker Desktop (if needed)
+✅ Verify/install Minikube (if needed)
+✅ Verify/install kubectl (if needed)
+✅ Verify/install Helm (if needed)
-2. Starts Minikube cluster with profile `power-position-dev`
+✅ Create a fresh Minikube cluster with profile power-position-dev
+✅ Enable storage addons
+✅ Configure Docker to use Minikube's registry
+✅ Build the Docker image
-3. Builds Docker image and loads it into Minikube
+✅ Load image into Minikube
-4. Creates required host path directories in Minikube node
+✅ Create required directories
-5. Deploys application using Helm chart
+✅ Deploy the Helm chart
-6. Displays deployment status and useful commands
+✅ Start the application

 **Useful post-deployment commands:**
 ```powershell